bless643/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes the working directory to the users home directory
+Display the contents lists of your current working directory